sanhng/nhungnguoivodanh/FAQ(English-Version).md

 ## 5. fastjson v.s. gson?
-fastjson is 6 times faster than gson, here is the testing result: https://github.com/eishay/jvm-serializers/wiki/Staging-Results 。gson的g可能是“龟”拼音的缩写，龟速的json库。
+fastjson is 6 times faster than gson, here is the testing result: https://github.com/eishay/jvm-serializers/wiki/Staging-Results 。

 ## 6. can fastjson be used in android?
 fastjson has specific version for android, whose unusually function is removed. the size of jar is smaller. git branch address: https://github.com/alibaba/fastjson/tree/android